TOKUSETSU SENSUI-BOKAN!

 17 February 1944: American Operation "Hailstone" - The Attack on Truk:

 East of Uman Island.
-The anchored RIO DE JANEIRO MARU is is hit by 1,000-lb. bombs during TF 58's first attacks, probably dropped by SBDs of YORKTOWN (CV-10) and SB2Cs of BUNKER HILL (CV-17).
+Anchored RIO DE JANEIRO MARU is hit by 1,000-lb. bombs during TF 58's first attacks, probably dropped by SBDs of USS YORKTOWN (CV-10) and SB2Cs of USS BUNKER HILL (CV-17).
 Captain Kanemasu is KIA.
 He is promoted Rear Admiral, posthumously.

 18 February 1944:

-At 0030, RIO DE JANEIRO MARU sinks.
+At 0030, RIO DE JANEIRO MARU sinks with the loss of two crewmen.
 She comes to rest on her starboard side at depth of 115 feet.

 Task Force 58 sinks 31 transports and 10 naval vessels (two cruisers, four destroyers and four auxiliary vessels), destroys nearly 200 aircraft and damages severely about 100 more.
 Truk is eliminated as a major fleet anchorage for the IJN.